 Stanford History Education Group, 201616–18 year olds have felt life is 'not worth living' due to social media.

-Parentkind Poll, 2024Abi Edmunds founded Social Media Resilience® after more than a decade working at the intersection of healthcare, education and digital wellbeing.
-As a physiotherapist researching how health information was being disseminated online, and working in schools from 2015 in health-related roles, she saw the same gap from two directions: the digital world was shaping every part of young people's lives, and yet no one was teaching the critical thinking skills they needed to navigate it.
+Parentkind Poll, 2024Abi Edmunds founded Social Media Resilience® after first encountering research on social media's impact on public health in 2016.
+As a physiotherapist studying how health information spread online, and working in school wellbeing roles since 2015, she saw the same gap from two directions: the digital world was shaping every part of young people's lives, yet no one was teaching them the critical thinking skills to navigate it.

 Personal experience deepened the conviction.
 After living through coercive control and tech-enabled abuse, Abi understood first-hand how the online and offline worlds intertwine — how the skills to recognise manipulation, protect mental wellbeing and think critically online aren't optional extras.
 They're the difference between thriving and being harmed.

-That experience became the fuel: to ensure every young person has the skills she had to learn the hard way.
+At the heart of her purpose, Abi wants to empower every young person has the skills she had to learn the hard way.
 As her family grew — nieces and nephews coming into a world shaped by social media — the mission sharpened.
 Social Media Resilience® exists to build a future better for all young people, and for the adults around them who want to help.

 The skills to live well online aren't optional extras.
-They're the difference between thriving and being harmed, and right now, almost no one is being taught them.
+They're the difference between thriving and being harmed.

 Our approach is grounded in years of experience in behaviour-change intervention and a deep understanding of how digital platforms shape the human mind.